 The future prospects of the UK economy are uncertain as a result of the UK's decision to leave the European Union.
 There is an elevated level of risk currently being experienced by the Lloyd's and London Market, as it is anticipated to result in change for the insurance industry.
-The Syndicate will utilise Lloyd's Brussels as appropriate.
+Even though the syndicate has ceased underwriting, it will continue to utilise Lloyd's Brussels for existing binders where appropriate.